woodrow-t/backend/README.md

 ## Pull Request Demo

 The instructor will perform a run through of making a Pull Request.
-The requires that this repo be forked and cloned and at least one change be added - commited - pushed to your forked version of the repo.
-For this peform an `npm init` to create a package.json file which you will then add-commit-push to your forked repo.
+This requires the repo to be forked and cloned and for at least one change be added - commited - pushed to your forked version of the repo.
+For this, peform an `npm init` to create a `package.json` file which you will then add-commit-push to your forked repo.

 ```sh
 npm init